andrealeigh/testive_portfolio/README.md

 # Testive Portfolio

-This repo features projects I worked on as a UX/UI designer at Testive, Inc., including two high-fidelity mockups and two wireframes in coded in HTML/SCSS.
+This repo features projects I worked on as a UX/UI designer at Testive, Inc., including two high-fidelity mockups, a color guide, and two wireframes in coded in HTML/SCSS.
 Below are some notes for each project; they are intended to be read alongside each mockup or wireframe.

-# School Landing Page, Mockup for Testive, Inc.
+# School Landing Page, Mockup

 [School Landing Page Mockup](high_fidelity_mockups/school_landing_page.pdf)